 During 2016, PC Bank entered into interest rate swaps to manage its interest rate exposures with maturity dates of August 2017 and February 2018 respectively.
-In the second quarter of 2017, PC Bank entered into bond forward agreements with maturity dates of October 2017 to hedge its exposure to interest rate changes prior to future debt issuance.
+During Q1 2018, \$100MM interest rate swap matured.
+In the first quarter of 2018, PC Bank entered into bond forward agreements with various maturity dates up to December 2018 to hedge its exposure to interest rate changes prior to future debt issuance